Digital Citizenship Week: Free lessons and activities for K-12

 • Finding My Media Balance (Grade 5) Most Used

-• In this Common Sense Education lesson, students reflect on how balanced they are in their daily lives.
+• In this Common Sense Education lesson, students reflect on how balanced they are in their daily lives and learn to manage their screen time effectively.

 • What’s Cyberbullying?
 (Grade 5) Most Used